-You are not disabled in the Social Security Administration’s eyes if you do not have a “severe” impairment.
+You are not disabled in the Social Security Administration’s eyes if you do not have a “severe” impairment, as your Antelope Valley Social Security Attorney will tell you.
 The Social Security Administration finds an impairment or combination of impairments severe if it significantly limits your physical or mental ability to do basic work activities like dealing with changes in a routine work setting; walking, standing, sitting, lifting, pushing, pulling, reaching, carrying, and handling; seeing, hearing, and speaking; understanding, carrying out, and remembering simple instructions; use of judgment; and responding appropriately to supervision, co-workers, and usual work situations.

 Step 3: Listed impairment.